 Saturday, 10th October,

-The Moroccan authorities have extended and national wide state of emergency to the 10th November 2020, which extends restrictions and curfews which makes traveling between quite challenging, as the growing numbers of the confirmed COVID-19 cases.
+The Moroccan authorities have extended a national state of emergency to the 10th November 2020 and extend restrictions and curfews which makes traveling between cities quite challenging, as the growing numbers of the confirmed COVID-19 cases.

 Ryanair Flights will be flying to:

-- Marrakech From Paris, brussels, Liverpool and Manchester.
+- Marrakech From London, Paris, Brussels, Liverpool and Manchester.

 - Oujda From Paris.

-Meanwhile Morocco is reopening its boarders to foreign travellers the main touristy cities are under Local Lockdowns, including the iconic Marrakech, fez, Casablanca and Tangier, and the cities which are not under a lockdown there are still restrictions put into place such as curfews and a limited number of open attractions and leisure venues.
+Morocco is gradually reopening its borders to foreign travellers although the main cities are under local lockdowns, including the iconic Marrakech, Fez, Casablanca and Tangier.
+Those cities which are not under a lockdown are still under restrictions such as curfews and a limited number of open attractions and leisure venues.

 © 2020 The Alternative Morocco.
 VAT No: 116441147 | Company No: 7624349